WalletScrutiny/WalletScrutinyCom/_hardware/trezorOne.md

 run on this device.
 It doesn't guarantee that this software is not stealing your keys.

-To our surprise, the wallet's [main page](https://trezor.io/) has no easy way to find claims about the product being open source.
+To our surprise, the wallet's [main page](https://trezor.io/) does not show or link to claims about the product being open source.